Skip to main content

 Frankly I miss the era between the 70s - 90s where my childhood and adolescence with my friends and family.
 I miss the days when I play marbles with my friends, make paper ships together, play kites, and the like which it called traditional games - maybe still be found in the hamlet or traditional villages.
 I really enjoy when gather together with friends while drinking beer in real world, Cheers!
 OMG... truly an emotional excitement sensation that I never found or feel it in the virtual world like Facebook, Instagram, and any social media whatsoever.

 Now, where smart phones, gadgets and social media has become lifestyles, I'm worried about getting the fact that my daughter likes to interact with her friends through what I call it virtual world friendships, like Facebook, Instagram, and the like.
 My little boy likes to play online games where sometimes he looks annoyed if lost and happy if win - but I say that he interacted virtually to a dead object called gadget.
 Psychologically this is not good for the development of emotional intelligence.
-I'm worried about our children in this era, especially in urban areas, they tends to becomes less sensitive to the environment and society where they live or tend individualistic.
+I'm worried about our children in this era, especially in urban areas, they tend to become less sensitive to the environment and society where they live or tend individualistic.
 You may read even Bill Gates limits his children to use gadget.
-I have a joke about gadget that is : nearby ignored, far away so close.
+I have a joke about gadget that is: nearby ignored, far away so close.

 Social interaction in the era of social media app.